 Working practices and patterns that offer a better work-life balance.
 This may include job sharing, homeworking, part-time, flexitime or staggered hours.
 Workers are entitled to request flexible working after 26 weeks' consecutive service and employers need to consider their request.

 An acronym that stands for Female-to-male, referring to a person who was assigned female sex at birth but has a male gender identity and transitions to living as a man.
 See also MtF.

 This is part of the Public Sector Equality Duty.
 It refers to an approach that attempts to tackle prejudices and destructive beliefs in order to produce a more cohesive and productive society.
 Fostering good relations often involves developing more understanding between people or groups that share protected characteristics and those who do not.

-This refers to a man or woman who is sexually attracted to someone of the same sex.
+This refers to a man or woman who is sexually attracted to someone of the same gender.
 Note: some people find this term offensive due to its legal and/or prejudicial uses in the past.

 This is a legal definition in law that states that a person is either male or female.
 The terms 'gender' and 'sex' are sometimes used to mean the same thing.
 However, sex normally refers to physical or biological characteristics that make someone male or female at birth, whereas gender identity can be more 'fluid' and describes the experience or behaviour associated with being male or female.

 According to the European Institute for Gender Equality, this refers to "human resources and [the] equal participation of women and men in all areas of work, projects or programmes".

 This is a recognised medical condition.
 It refers to the sense of unease that a person experiences because of a mismatch between their biological (birth) sex and gender identity.
 It can range from feelings of discomfort to intense and severe anxiety or depression.
 See also Gender Identity.